cihai/cihai/docs/design-and-planning/2013/spec.md

 was in July 1995 as [CJKXREF.TXT][cjkxref.txt] (961 kB).
 The second release, which resembles the formatting used in modern versions, was released in July 1996 with Unicode 2.0 as [Unihan-1.txt][unihan-1.txt].
-In an accident, the `Unihan-1.txt` (7.9MB) file was missing the final pieces after `U+8BC1`, no corrected version was made availabe.
+In an accident, the `Unihan-1.txt` (7.9MB) file was missing the final pieces after `U+8BC1`, no corrected version was made available.
 In May 1998, [Unihan-2.txt][unihan-2.txt] was released with Unicode 2.1.2.

 Unihan Inc. is the center of the universe for all glyphs.
 For those who study Egyptian